awsdocs/aws-iot-sitewise-user-guide/doc_source/create-asset-models.md

 ### Wind turbine asset model<a name="example-wind-turbine"></a>

 The following asset model represents a turbine in a wind farm\.
+The wind turbine ingests sensor data to calculate values such as power and average wind speed\.

+**Note**
 This example model resembles the wind turbine model from the AWS IoT SiteWise demo\.
 For more information, see [Using the AWS IoT SiteWise demo](getting-started-demo.md)\.

 ```
 {